 To assist in planning the school program for my son/daughter

+D.O.B.:

 D.O.B.: (Month day, year)

-(Month day, year)

-l,

 (Print full name of Parent / Guardian)

 hereby give my permission for the

-(Type of Report)

-(Date of report)
+(Type of Report) (Date of report)

 to be placed in the Ontario School Record (OSR).

 Date: Parent / Guardian

 TO BE ATTACHED TO OSR COPY OF REPORT

+The Algonquin and Lakeshore Catholic District School Board (ALCDSB) complies with Ontario's Personal Health In

 The Algonquin and Lakeshore Catholic District School Board (ALCDSB) complies with Ontario's Personal Health Information Protection Act (PHIPA).
-The ALCDSB Personal Health Information Protection Policy details the reasons for the collection and

-disclosure of personal and health information.
+The ALCDSB Personal Health Information Protection Policy details the reasons for the collection and disclosure of personal and health information.
 Please refer to privacy statement attached.